The Importance of Website Policies

 Today’s modern websites are built to provide a great user experience and motivate prospective customers to reach out and inquire about what you have to offer.
 This is done through the use of tools such as contact forms, website analytics, and more.

-Contact forms ask users to submit their ‘name’ and ‘email’, which are examples of personal data.
-When a website uses analytics, it collects each visitor’s IP address and shares that personal data with third party data analytics providers.
-These are just a few examples of the many ways websites collect and share personal data.
+Contact forms ask users to submit their ‘name’ and ‘email’, which are examples of personal information.
+When a website uses analytics, it collects each visitor’s IP address and shares that personal information with third-party data analytics providers.
+These are just a few examples of the many ways websites collect and share personal information.

 What is a Terms of Service Agreement